notsag-dev/hacking-tools-for-web-developers/README.md

 Nmap done: 1 IP address (1 host up) scanned in 22.79 seconds
 ```

 As you can see, when executed this way nmap retrieves information about services running on a certain host.
 The `-A` flag means the scan is aggressive and includes OS detection, service versions detection and the execution of the default set of scripts.
-For less intrusive attacks, use `--script=safe` instead.
+For less intrusive attacks use `--script=safe` instead.
 For vulnerability detection (very useful, but more intrusive) use `--script=vuln`.

-Tip: if nmap indicates your host is down, it may be because it does not reply to ping requests.
+Tip: If nmap indicates the host is down, it may be because it does not reply to ping requests.
 Adding `-Pn` will launch the scan and ignore the ping check.

 ## Searchsploit
 https://github.com/offensive-security/exploitdb